mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 ### Importing .csv files into R

-The code below allows us to import data directly from a web URL.
+The following code allows us to import data directly from a web URL.
 The bitly link takes us to a comma-separated values (.csv) file with the same data we loaded in the previous step.

 ```r